 R&B/funk/soul combo the Styletones are fronted by singer Steve Harris (a 1990 graduate of Hoover High who also fronts Stevie & the Hi-Staxx) and producer-keyboard player Ben Moore. “[We have] drums, bass, guitar, singer, B3, three horns, some funk 45s, some rare soul, [and] some original stuff,” says Moore.
 “This hard soul sensation will provide the soundtrack for the best night of your life, without regard to curfew, sex laws, or the repercussions for your guilty pleasures.”

-The band includes Jake Najor (formerly of Blackout Party and the Tighten-Ups) and ex-members of (or touring musicians from) Conglomerate, Pocket, Karl Denson, the Wise Monkey Orchestra, Big Daddy Kane, Breakestra, and Bad Credit.
+The band has included Jake Najor (formerly of Blackout Party and the Tighten-Ups) and ex-members of (or touring musicians from) Conglomerate, Pocket, Karl Denson, the Wise Monkey Orchestra, Big Daddy Kane, Breakestra, and Bad Credit.